Poetry Publishing and Money: A primer for beginners

 4. Great poems are often downers.
 That’s not because all poets are depressed.
 It’s because negative energy emotions are easier to do than positive energy emotions.
 It’s easier to trigger someone’s emotions with negative things because that connects with our senses of alarm, sympathy, fear and loathing, than with positive things—unless you’re talking about cute dog videos.
 Joy is harder to do (in poetry and in life), which is probably why there’s less of it, and is one reason I was so thrilled to stumble upon this anthology by James Crews.
 My own theory on why negative emotions are more common in poetry is that they’re heavier and drive us to action (to write about them, correct them, drown them with wine…), while positive emotions drive us to revel in the moment rather than reflect on how we got there.

 5. So, to continue from point #4, if you want to add emotional energy, put a person in the poem.
 If you want to increase the emotional energy then drive home the negative (make the person suffer—poems with people happily sitting around at dinner have more trouble raising emotional energy than poems about someone hit by a milk truck).
 This doesn’t make you a bad person.
-It just shows you’re sensitive to the suffering of others and want to explore this aspect of humanity.
+It just shows you’re sensitive to the suffering of others and want to explore (not exploit) this aspect of humanity.
 But don’t ignore joy, celebration, and gratitude as well–when done skillful, those poems also are wonderful, like this one by Barbara Crooker.

 6. Energy can be increased with rhetorical techniques as well.
 Anaphora (repetition) is a great way to increase energy because the repetition of a word or phrase triggers our need for recognition and confirmation.
 Questions increase energy because they trigger the reader’s need for answers.
 Turns (such as the volta in sonnets) are great ways to manipulate energy because by shifting direction, they add tension, surprise, introspection, and maybe, resolution.